Scottsdale Center for Plastic Surgery

 Monday-Friday: 8:30 a.m.–5:00 p.m.

 Abdominoplasty, often called a tummy tuck, is a surgical procedure that can help you tighten abdominal muscles and remove loose skin and fat, getting you well on your way to enjoying a flatter, more sculpted stomach.
 There are many reasons why tummy tuck patients from Phoenix and Scottsdale are ready to improve their abdominal appearance.

-Receive a cosmetic consultation with Dr. Cohen, Dr. Sigalove, or Dr. Olson to learn more about tummy tuck.
+Receive a cosmetic consultation with Dr. Cohen or Dr. Sigalove to learn more about tummy tuck.
 Our facility is conveniently located for women and men living in Tempe, Paradise Valley and other areas of Greater Phoenix, AZ.

 Considering a Tummy Tuck?

 The abdominal wall (which contains the abdominal muscles) can become stretched out during pregnancy or as a result of significant weight gain.
 If the elastic tissue of the abdominal wall is stretched too much, or too many times, it will not “snap back” to its original position.
 It is similar to an old rubber band, which is loose and no longer works well.
 This weakened abdominal wall provides less support and allows the internal organs to bulge out, giving the belly a fuller appearance.
 This problem is particularly common in women who have had multiple pregnancies.

 Other tummy tuck patients have excess skin of the abdominal area, usually after significant weight gain and then weight loss.
 In this case, the skin itself (as opposed to the abdominal wall) becomes loose and stretched out.
 If a person loses more weight, the skin often sags to an even greater degree.